Guidance on re-opening of churches for visitors

 PART 1: CHECKLIST

-RED PHASE: OPENING OF PLACES OF WORSHIP FOR PRIVATE PRAYER UNDER PHYSICAL DISTANCING
+AMBER PHASE: OPENING OF PLACES OF WORSHIP FOR PRIVATE PRAYER AND COMMUNAL WORSHIP UNDER PHYSICAL DISTANCING

-This phase of re-opening gives the legal right for churches to be opened for individuals or households for private (personal) prayer.
+This phase of re-opening gives the legal right for churches to be opened for individual or households to visit places of worship for:

 The following gives a list of key steps to consider in preparation for this phase (but will largely be relevant to future phases).
 The local trustee body (PCC, MAC, LMAC) responsible for each place of worship has a legal responsibility to do all that it reasonably practicable to prevent people from coming to harm from Covid-19 (or any other hazard).